 - 5.1 The nature of criminal investigation means that labour providers or labour users who are subject to such investigations will not be notified of them.
-They will become aware during a GLA visit to conduct the investigation. - 5.2 GLA criminal investigations, and disclosure in relation to them, will follow the Codes of Practice issued in relation to the Police and Criminal Evidence Act 1994, and the Criminal Procedures and Investigation Act 1996, in England and Wales, and the equivalent guidance in Scotland and Northern Ireland. - 5.3 When a criminal investigation results in an arrest, or otherwise comes to the attention of the public and press, the GLA may issue a press statement.
-Such statements will be brief and confirm whether the GLA has undertaken an investigation and whether that has resulted in an arrest.
-It will not normally give any particulars that might identify the person arrested. - 5.4 Where investigations and operations are carried out the GLA will not name labour providers or labour users. - 5.5 The GLA will not normally name any labour provider or labour user who are faced with prosecution action.
-However, where parallel action leads to the refusals or revocation of a licence with immediate effect, the GLA will continue to consider the issue of a press release (see sections 6 and 7 below).
-In such circumstances the GLA's press release will name the organisation or individual in whose name the licence was held, but will not otherwise name any specific individual who may be subject of ongoing criminal action.
-The GLA recognises that in certain circumstances the name of the licence holder, whether a company name, or an individual, may be the same as a person who may have been the subject of arrest, and result in press speculation and contact.
-Further release of information would follow the guidelines below regarding Freedom of Information requests (see section 11).
+They will become aware during a GLAA visit to conduct the investigation. - 5.2 GLAA criminal investigations, and disclosure in relation to them, will follow the Codes of Practice issued in relation to the Police and Criminal Evidence Act 1994, and the Criminal Procedures and Investigation Act 1996, in England and Wales, and the equivalent guidance in Scotland and Northern Ireland. - 5.3 When a criminal investigation results in an arrest, or otherwise comes to the attention of the public and press, the GLAA may issue a proactive/reactive media release.
+This approach is line with the GLAA's strategic objective to disrupt criminal activity within the labour market.
+In all cases media releases will comply with relevant legislation (ie Contempt of Court Act 1981) and recommended media guidelines for law enforcement published by the College of Policing.